cazanelena/column-cals-interview/README.md

 ```

-### Ran out of time

-- After refreshing the page, the data gets erased.
-In the future, I intend to save it to local storage.
+### Deprioritising for a MVP

 - Error checking: Notify the user if the correct format is not inputted or if input data is missing.
+- Not testing added.
+- Added columns not working when the users will try to perform any calculations.
+- No styling added.

 # Opvia Take-home Product Challenge